dsherret/dax/README.md

 You can also register your own commands with the shell parser (see below).

-Note that these cross platform commands can be bypassed by running them through `sh`: `sh -c <command>` (ex. `sh -c cp source destination`).
+Note that these cross-platform commands can be bypassed by running them through `sh`: `sh -c <command>` (ex. `sh -c cp source destination`).
 Obviously doing this won't work on Windows though.

-### Cross platform shebang support
+### Cross-platform shebang support

 Users on unix-based platforms often write a script like so: